-While the North Pole was experiencing unusually mild weather in early 2014, the United States saw the coldest temperatures of the century in some areas.
-Cities like Chicago and Boston saw frozen rivers and lakes.
+While the North Pole was experiencing unusually mild weather1 in early 2014, the United States saw the coldest temperatures of the century2 in some areas.
+Cities like Chicago and Boston saw frozen rivers and lakes3.
 Even New Orleans saw temperatures in the high 30s.
-States like Texas needed a boost from wind energy or nuclear to keep their customers’ lights and heating systems on.
+States like Texas needed a boost from wind energy4 or nuclear5 to keep their customers’ lights and heating systems on.

 Temperatures at our Akron, Ohio teleport were as low as -12 below without wind chill and -35 including it.
 Just like the rest of the country, we struggled with our car batteries and spent 48 hours keeping a much closer watch on our network and satellite RF equipment.
 While our systems and the American power grid survived this round, the winter weather highlighted just how tenuous our positions can be sometimes.